 Dark Horse Party of BC

-After analyzing all the minor parties currently registered with Elections BC, I have chosen one party that I personally feel has the best chance of gaining real momentum in the coming years: Your Political Party of BC.
+After analyzing all the minor parties currently registered with Elections BC, we have chosen one party that we personally feel has the best chance of gaining real momentum in the coming years: Your Political Party of BC.

 Your Political Party of BC

 Leader: James Fillippelli

 Info: Your Political Party, or YPP for short, was founded in 2002 by Lower Mainland resident James Fillippelli.
 YPP appears to have gained a loyal group of members who are dedicated to the party's success and make regular appearances at events throughout the province.
 According to Fillippelli, the party advocates for greater government accountability and transparency and believes in fact-based decision making.
 What sets the party apart from the vast majority of other minor parties in BC is that they have a full party platform with detailed proposals of what they will do if elected into office.
 For a full look at the YPP platform click here.